File Storage

 - confirm the upload so the entity adopts the file

-That matters because the entity should not point at arbitrary uploaded bytes just because a client managed to PUT something somewhere.
-The confirmation step is what turns an uploaded object into application state.
+The entity should not point at arbitrary uploaded bytes just because a client managed to PUT something somewhere.
+The confirmation step turns an uploaded object into application state.

 The Authorization Workflow